Class 3 Image: AI generated

 This is the first save point.

 Remember the feature that broke in the Class 2 exercise?
-This time we add it with Hurl protection.
+This time, add it while protecting with Hurl.

 But all existing Hurl tests must pass.